NathanTheGr8/nathanthegr8.github.io/_posts/2021-04-14-pihole-plus-wireguard.md

         51820/udp (v6)             ALLOW       Anywhere (v6)
         ```
 2. Add rules to allow access to Pi-hole from your wireguard subnet.
 Note you need to change `192.168.100.0/24` to your wireguard subnet.

         ```shell
         sudo ufw allow from 192.168.100.0/24 to any port 80 sudo ufw allow from 192.168.100.0/24 to any port 53 sudo ufw reject https #Port 443 is to provide a sinkhole for ads that use SSL
         ```
+3. Restrict Access to Docker Network
+        Since I will be installing pihole using docker on a public host, I need to restrict access to the netwrok interface docker automatically creates.
+Without doing this by default docker creates an iptable rule opening the port of for any port forwarded to a container.
+In my case this would open port 53 and 80 to the internet.
+Opening port 53 would be particuarlly bad because you could become part of a DDoS botnet.
+Docker is making iptable rules that will [bypass/override anything configured in UFW](https://github.com/docker/for-linux/issues/690).
+It is not possible to overirde these rules in UFW, so instead I have to make an iptable rule and add it to the docker-user iptable chain.

+        Creating the following [IPtable rule](https://docs.docker.com/network/iptables/) will fix this issue by rejecting all connections to the docker interface not originating from the the wireguard 192.168.100.0/24 subnet.

+        ```shell
+        iptables -I DOCKER-USER -i ext_if ! -s 192.168.100.0/24 -j DROP
+        ```

 ### Install Pi-hole